Copycat Perfect Bars

 - Remove pits from medjool dates.
 Soak dates in warm water for 10 minutes.

-- Add peanut butter and dates to a food processor.
+- Drain the dates and add them along with the peanut butter to a food processor.
 Process until smooth, scraping down sides occasionally.

 - Add vanilla and almond flour and continue to process until a dough forms.

 - Line a small pan (like a loaf pan) with parchment paper.
 Press bar mixture into loaf pan.
 To maintain a thicker bar, I did not use the entire loaf pan.
 I used maybe 2/3 of the pan.

 - Gently press chocolate chips onto the surface of the bars.
 Refrigerate for 30 minutes, until cold and set.

 - Remove from pan and cut into 8 pieces.
 Keep refrigerated in an air tight container.